Data Integrity Policy and Procedure

 A.3 SERVICE ENTRY

-Pursuant to OWDI #02-2022, COWIB’s WIOA Title I-B service provider(s) will assure that participant services should be entered at the time the services are provided, and no later than seven calendar days after service delivery.
+Pursuant to WSD# 58-2024 Change I, COWIB’s WIOA Title I-B service provider(s) will assure that participant services should be entered at the time the services are provided, and no later than seven calendar days after service delivery.
 The service date must always reflect the actual date of service.
 Only actual services delivered to a participant should be entered into the system.

 Follow-up services must be entered at the time services are provided, and the service date must reflect the actual date of service.
 Follow-up services must be services that benefit the exiter and the service must be clearly documented in the service and training plan note.
 Attempted contact with the participant or contact made for the collection of documentation or performance measures are not acceptable follow-up services and should be documented as detailed case notes.
 A case note is not to serve as a follow-up service, there are various types of Follow-Up services: counseling regarding the workplace; additional career planning and counseling; contact with the participant’s employer; including assistance with work-related issues that may arise; peer support groups; information about additional Partner or Referral educational opportunities; labor market information; and follow-up.
-Please view the following policies for more information regarding Follow- Up Services: Adult/DLW- OWDI #07-2020; Youth- OWDI #02-201, Change 2, WIOA Case Management and Common Exit-OWDI #01-2021- Change 2.
+Please view policies for more information regarding Follow- Up Services: Adult/DLW, Youth, WIOA Case Management and Common Exit.

 A.4 CASE NOTES

-Pursuant to OWDI #02-2022, COWIB’s WIOA Title I-B service provider(s) will assure that Case Notes should be entered at the time services are delivered or at the time contact with the participant is made.
+Pursuant to WSD# 58-2024 Change I, COWIB’s WIOA Title I-B service provider(s) will assure that Case Notes should be entered at the time services are delivered or at the time contact with the participant is made.
 Regardless of the method, the case notes must be entered no later than seven calendar days of either instance.

 “Case notes must be detailed, accurately support the coordinating service entries, and reflect a comprehensive picture of participant activities and staff interactions concerning the participant.
-At a minimum, case notes must include relevant information related to the specific data element or service provided, the date on which the information was obtained, and the case manager who obtained the information.
-Confidential information regarding medical conditions or disabilities must be handled, stored, used, and disclosed in compliance with 29 CFR 38.41(b)(3).
-No notation other than the self-disclosure of disability information within the demographic section of OKJobMatch and the notation of accommodation in a case note, without attachment to the disability, may be made within the participant’s file.
-Case management activities should be documented as case notes.”
+At a minimum, case notes must include relevant information related to the specific data element or service provided, the date on which the information was obtained, and the case manager who obtained the information.”

-As interpreted by COWIB, the term “Case Note” is equivalent to these additional terms that are also used in the OKJobMatch online system:
+As interpreted by COWIB, the term “Case Note” is equivalent to these additional terms that are also used in the State case management online system:

 B. DATA EDIT REQUEST

-The timeline for an OKJobMatch Data Edit Request is based on the Federal WIOA performance reporting schedule:
+The timeline for a Data Edit Request is based on the Federal WIOA performance reporting schedule:

 B.1 PROCESSES:

-The request must first be analyzed by the Local Workforce Development Board and/or Service Provider to determine whether or not a request will be approved before submission to the appropriate state agency.
+The request must first be analyzed by the COWIB and/or Service Provider to determine whether or not a request will be approved before submission to the appropriate state agency.
 Questions that may guide local procedures include:

 Examples: